EightBitGuru/FAST-40/README.md

 ### Memory Requirements

-FAST-40 uses all of the 4K unexpanded RAM area ($1000-$1FFF) for video display reconfiguration and requires a minimum of 8K expansion RAM in BLK1 ($2000-$3FFF).
-Just under 1K is reserved at the top of the highest available 8K block, leaving the rest free for BASIC.
+FAST-40 uses all of the 4K unexpanded RAM area for video display reconfiguration and requires a minimum of 3K expansion RAM in BLK0 (of which just under 1K is reserved and the remaining 2.1K left free for BASIC).

-If the 3K expansion RAM area in BLK0 ($0400-$0FFF) is *also* populated then FAST-40 will preferentially use that instead, leaving the lower 2K of it ($0400-$0BFF) available for machine-code programs and all of BLK1 (and BLK2/BLK3 if populated) available to BASIC.
+If 8K (or 16K/24K) expansion RAM is also present in BLK1/2/3 then FAST-40 will make all 8K blocks available for BASIC and the 'lost' 2.1K in BLK0 available for machine-code programs.

 ### New RESET Command